-Type of beneficiary National regime of temporary protection for displaced persons coming from Ukraine national protection in Ukraine until 24 February 2022 Article 106(1) of the Act from 13 June 2003 on granting protection to foreigners within the territory of the Republic of Poland.
+Type of beneficiary National regime of temporary protection for displaced persons coming from Ukraine temporary protection under Article 106(1) of the Act from 13 June 2003 on granting protection to foreigners within the territory of the Republic of Poland.
+Third-country nationals and stateless persons beneficiaries of international or equivalent national protection in Ukraine until 24 February 2022 Yes Article 106(1) of the Act from 13 June 2003 on granting protection to foreigners within the territory of the Republic of Poland.
 Stateless persons and nationals of third countries, legally residing in Ukraine before 24 February 2022 on the basis of a valid permanent resident permit and unable to return in safe and durable conditions to their country or region of origin Yes Article 106(1) of the Act from 13 June 2003 on granting protection to foreigners within the territory of the Republic of Poland.
-Other persons who are displaced for the same reasons and from the same country of region of origin (Article 7(1) of TPD), including ▶ stateless persons and ▶ nationals of third countries other than Ukraine, who are residing legally in Ukraine and who are unable to return in safe and durable conditions to their country or region of origin (Article 2(3) Council Decision).
-Yes Temporary protection under the Act from 13 June 2003 on granting protection to foreigners within the territory of the Republic of Poland can be granted to all foreigners who have fled from their country of origin or from a particular geographical area as a result of invasion, war, ethnic conflict or human rights violations regardless of whether they came spontaneously or as a result of aid provided by Poland or international community (Article 106(1)).
+Other persons who are displaced for the same reasons and from the same country of region of origin (Article 7(1) of TPD), including • stateless persons and • nationals of third countries other than Ukraine, who are residing legally in Ukraine and who are unable to return in safe and durable conditions to their country or region of origin (Article 2(3) Council Decision).
+Temporary protection under the Act from 13 June 2003 on granting protection to foreigners within the territory of the Republic of Poland can be granted to all foreigners who have fled from their country of origin or from a particular geographical area as a result of invasion, war, ethnic conflict or human rights violations regardless of whether they came spontaneously or as a result of aid provided by Poland or international community (Article 106(1)).
 The law does not mention the status under which the displaced person was living in the affected area.
-Any additional category of beneficials (i.e. persons who arrived from UA before 24 February 2022) Yes The Act on Assistance to Ukrainian nationals applies also to "members of the closest family of a Ukrainian national who has a Pole's card" (Article 2(2)).
+Any additional category of beneficials (i.e. persons who arrived from Ukraine before 24 February 2022) Yes The Act on Assistance to Ukrainian nationals applies also to "members of the closest family of a Ukrainian national who has a Pole's card" (Article 2(2)).
 Also, it covers a child of a Ukrainian national born on Polish territory while the mother is under temporary protection (Article 2(2)).